topi314/gobin/README.md

     "whitelist": ["127.0.0.1"],
     # a list of ip addresses which are blocked from rate limited endpoints
     "blacklist": ["123.456.789.0"]
+  },
+  # settings for social media previews, omit to disable
+  "previews": {
+    # path to inkscape binary https://inkscape.org/
+    "inkscape_path": "/usr/bin/inkscape",
+    # how many lines should be shown in the preview
+    "max_lines": 10
   }
 }
 ```